 The idea shape for basic workouts is a duffle bag or cylinder shaped bag that usually has anywhere from 6 to 8 handles.

 If you need a sandbag that can be used as an alternative to a heavy stone or heavy ball, then you should look for one that can be emptied and filled onsite for easy transport.
 These bags should be short, fat, and cylinder in shape (as close to a ball shape as possible) or shaped like a pillowcase that closes at the top.

-A Detailed Look at the Best Weighted Bags
+A Detailed Look at the Gym Sandbags

 - Handles are placed well for all compound movements

 - Stitching can come loose with repeated use

 - No way to add or subtract weight from these, so you have to buy all of them for a compete set